In watercolor world, what’s the difference between cold press and hot press watercolor paper? Why, let me show you…

 Do you remember the red maple leaf we painted the other day?
 Well, I painted two of them at the same time using the same steps and the same paints.
 Here is what they look like:

 Cold press watercolor paper (left) has texture.
-Little bumps and groves holds in the water and pigment.
+Little bumps and grooves holds in the water and pigment.
 It really sucks up the water pretty quickly.
 Cold press is a good choice when you want to convey texture in your subject.

 Hot press (right) is super smooth.
 No texture with this paper.
 This paper doesn’t suck up the water as fast as the cold press, allowing you to play around more, like re-wetting edges of pigment.